 About this SiteThis site provides a comprehensive set of links to useful legal resources, designed to be of use to the legal community in the UK and Ireland.
 It was set up in 1995 and is still going strong as one of the very few independent legal web sites in the UK.

-However, it will always be completely clear which entries are sponsored links.
 There are more details about advertising on this site here.

 Here is a particularly nice comment about the site From Mr Sahota, of Sahota solicitors, Solicitor-Advocate (Higher Courts, Civil):

 About Delia VenablesDelia Venables consults and writes on IT and internet topics relating to legal applications.
 Her web site (this one) was one of the first legal resources to arrive on the UK legal web in 1996 and it is still going strong.

 Together with Nick Holmes, she jointly writes and edits a series of online courses which goes under the general name of The Legal Web.
 Details of these courses can be found on Nick Holmes' site here.